OMG Transatlantic Tax Talks: James Hines (University of Michigan)

 - May 19 – Alex Raskolnikov (Columbia University)

 All talks will be on Zoom at 12:00 Eastern time/5:00 GMT/6:00 CET.
 Presenters will speak for about 20 minutes, and the remaining 40 minutes will be used for Q&A.

-Our first presenter, James Hines from the University of Michigan, will present his paper Evaluating Tax Harmonization at on Thursday, October 14.
-The Zoom link for this event is available here:
+Our first presenter, James Hines from the University of Michigan, presented his paper Evaluating Tax Harmonization on Thursday, October 14.

 Michael Devereux (Oxford)

 Michelle Hanlon (MIT)